Ethiopia: What we know so far about the 'foiled coup' | DW | 24.06.2019

 The now deceased General Asaminew Tsige, on the other hand, who the government believes was behind the attack had more reasons to be thankful to Abiy than to attack his government.
 In a wave of prisoner releases by Abiy, Asaminew was set free after nine years in prison and had now served as the head of the Amhara region's security forces.
 Former Prime Minister Meles Zenawi had arrested the former Brigadier General in the Ethiopian airforce for allegedly planning a coup in 2009.

-In the past weeks, Asaminew had called on the Amhara people to take up arms and rise against the rest of Ethiopia.
+In the past weeks, Asaminew had called on the Amhara people to take up arms.
 "What we're seeing is that these more radical voices, which were formerly suppressed, are now coming to the forefront," Weber told DW.

 Ethiopia analyst Awol Allo from the University of Keele in the UK, agreed that the ethnic tension was to blame.
 "It is known that there is a tension in the Amhara region between those who want to go for a different direction," he told DW.
 Some, such as Asaminew, wanted to advance Amhara nationalist views.
 "There are some who would like to work with the central government to make it more harmonious.
 It is known that this controversy between them becomes worse from time to time.
 I think this is the cause of the current problem."